phiphiphi31/DiffusionTrack/README.md

-## Citing VideoTrack
+## Citing DiffusionTrack
-If you find VideoTrack useful in your research, please consider citing:
+If you find DiffusionTrack useful in your research, please consider citing:

 ```